A Large RGB-D Dataset for Semi-supervised Monocular Depth Estimation

 \subsubsection{Confidence measure network}

-The CCNN was trained using 50 image pairs consisting of ground truth depth maps and stereo image pairs provided in the KITTI 2012 dataset.
-The stereo confidence estimation network is typically trained with a set of patches that are paired with the depth map and ground truth confidence value \cite{poggi16}.
-Thus, a small amount of training data is enough to train the stereo confidence measure network.
-The ground truth stereo confidence map is obtained by comparing an absolute difference between the predicted depth map and ground truth depth map (KITTI LiDAR points).
-Following the literature \cite{KITTI}, we set the confidence value to 1 when the absolute difference is smaller than 3 pixels, and 0 otherwise.
+The network was trained using 50 image pairs consisting of the ground truth depth maps and stereo image pairs provided in the KITTI 2012 dataset.
+Following recent work on stereo confidence estimation~\cite{poggi16}, we trained the stereo confidence network with a relatively small number of image pairs.
+This is possible because the confidence estimation can be seen as a local inference procedure.
+It determines whether an estimated depth value at a reference pixel is reliable when a small patch centered at the reference pixel is given.
+Specifically, the confidence measure network is trained with a set of small patches (\textit{i.e.,} 9 $\times$ 9) that are paired with the pseudo-ground-truth depth map and ground truth confidence value~\cite{poggi16}.
+The ground truth stereo confidence map is obtained by comparing the absolute difference between the predicted depth map and ground truth depth map (KITTI LiDAR points).
+Following the literature~\cite{KITTI}, we set the confidence value to 1 when the absolute difference is smaller than 3 pixels, and 0 otherwise.

-During the training phase, we use a binary cross entropy loss after applying a sigmoid function to the output of the network.
-We carried out 100 training epochs with an initial learning rate of 0.001, decreased by a factor 10 every 10 epochs, and a momentum of 0.9.
+During the training phase, we use a binary cross-entropy loss after applying a sigmoid function to the output of the network.
+We carried out 100 training epochs with an initial learning rate of 0.001, decreased by a factor {of} 10 every 10 epochs, and a momentum of 0.9.